Alberta Heritage Savings Trust Fund

-The Heritage Savings Trust Fund has been a source of criticism for Alberta governments, as the value of the fund has failed to grow at the pace of provincial non-renewable natural resource revenues, which between 1980 and 2014 accounted totaled almost $190 billion, while the value of the Heritage Fund in 2014 was only $17.3 billion.
+The Heritage Savings Trust Fund has been a source of criticism for Alberta governments, as the value of the fund has failed to grow at the pace of provincial non-renewable natural resource revenues, which between 1980 and 2014 totalled almost $190 billion, while the value of the Heritage Fund in 2014 was only $17.3 billion.
 The fund was established in 1976 accruing 30 per cent of provincial non-renewable resource revenues, which was subsequently lowered to 15 per cent in 1983 and eliminated in 1987.
-The Heritage Savings Trust Fund has not been immune to market forces through, and has gained and lost value according to general market trends including a $3-billion loss during the 2009 Great Recession resulting in the fund dropping to its 1985 value of $14 billion.
-The Alberta's Heritage Savings Trust Fund's fair market value was listed at $17.5 billion in 2014, and $16.3-billion as of 2020.
+The Heritage Savings Trust Fund has not been immune to market forces, gaining and losing value according to general market trends.
+This includes a $3 billion loss during the 2009 Great Recession resulting in the fund dropping to its 1985 value of $14 billion.
+The Alberta's Heritage Savings Trust Fund's fair market value was listed at $17.5 billion in 2014, and $16.3 billion as of 2020.

 History

 Formation and early history

 The Progressive Conservative government under Premier Peter Lougheed swept into power after the 1971 election ending the 36-year Social Credit government.
 The Progressive Conservatives promised change and began quickly with public consultations on energy policy.
 The previous Social Credit government limited royalties on oil and gas at 16.6 per cent, which was written into each mineral lease.
 The result of the consultation and government analysis concluded public ownership share of energy resources should be higher, oil and natural gas were priced below value, resource upgrading and employment in Alberta must be increased, and Albertans deserved greater investment opportunity for public-owned resources.
 The government of Alberta made efforts to increase export prices of oil and natural gas in 1972, which was accelerated due to the 1973 energy crisis, and legislated royalty increases into existing mineral lease contracts.
-Other major policy changes included expanding the mandate of the government-owned pipeline Alberta Gas Trunk Lines to include upgrading activities.
-Finally, the government created the Alberta Energy Company with $150-million, half of which was provided by the Legislature and the other half came from Albertans who could purchase $10 shares.
+Other major policy changes included expanding the mandate of the government-owned pipeline Alberta Gas Trunk Line to include upgrading activities.
+Finally, the government created the Alberta Energy Company with $150 million, half of which was provided by the Legislature and the other half came from Albertans who could purchase $10 shares.